 I observed users interacting with the project and noticed they had difficulty understanding how to control the structure with their gaze.
 They needed specific instructions and often coaching.
 Without any instruction, the most natural instinct for people was to go up and wave their arms or move in front of it.
 Children were the most telling - they would move rotate their faces and heads left and right instead of their eyes, which would prevent it from working at all because for the gaze detection to work the front of the face must be visible to the camera.

 Fast-forward to fall of 2018, I submitted and was accepted to show this installation at the 2018 MakerFaire.
-I then realized it would be great to try out using gestures from human poses as control, as this from my observations this fit in more naturally to how users expect to interact with something like this.
+I then realized it would be great to try out using gestures from human poses as control, as from my observations this fit in more naturally to how users expect to interact with something like this.

 Having worked on the PoseNet machine learning model in the spring, and having learned TouchDesigner over the summer, I switched the application to control the installation from Processing to TouchDesigner, and changed the form of control from following a gaze position to mimicking the structure of the arms and the shoulders of the person in front of the sculpture.